 ANDRUS ESPRE (1953 – 1999), known professionally as BEAU JOCQUE, took up accordion when a workplace injury left him bed-ridden for an extended period.
 Within two years, he had formed a band and was touring regionally with a devout following.
 The 6-foot-6-inch, 270-pound performer took his stage name because it translated to “big guy” in English.

-TERRANCE SIMIEN (1965 -) won the 2007 Grammy for Best Cajun or Zydeco Album.
-He has performed in more than 40 countries and has shared the stage and recording studios with artists including Paul Simon, Stevie Wonder, Robert Palmer, Dr. John and The Meters.
+TERRANCE SIMIEN (1965) won the 2008 GRAMMY® for Best Cajun or Zydeco Album.
+He has performed in more than 40 countries, won a second GRAMMY® and has shared the stage and recording studios with artists including Paul Simon, Stevie Wonder, Robert Palmer, Dr. John and The Meters.

 ROSIE LEDET (1971) became infatuated with zydeco at the age of 16 when she attended a Boozoo Chavis show in Lawtell.
 She began taking accordion lessons from a gentleman she met at the club — who would eventually become her husband.
 She now tours abroad and has nine albums to her credit.